-Our brain is a funny thing and tends not to take calories that come in a liquid form into account, meaning if you want to sneak in some extra calories into your diet, you should drink calorific drinks.
+Our brain is funny and tends not to take calories that come in a liquid form into account, meaning if you want to sneak in some extra calories into your diet, you should drink calorific drinks.
 And if you want a healthy drink that's really calorific, try the Naked Mass weight gainer.

-This meal replacements mix contains a staggering 1,250 calories and a whopping 50 grams of protein in each 321-gram serving.
-Better still, there is hardly any fat or sugar in the mix, although we recommend taking at least some dietary fats if you are planning to bulk up and stay healthy.
+This meal replacement mix contains a staggering 1,250 calories and a whopping 50 grams of protein in each 321-gram serving.
+Better still, there is hardly any fat or sugar in the mix, although we recommend taking at least some dietary fats if you plan to bulk up and stay healthy.

 Like all other 'Naked' products, the Naked Mass powder is GMO, soy, gluten, and hormone-free and has no rBGH or rBST.
 The Naked Mass is cold processed with no acid and bleaching involved: no need to spoil such a fine powder with synthetic processing methods.
 If you are a hard gainer boy or girl, try the Naked Mass, it's probably a better option than having yet another portion of rice and chicken for breakfast.

 Maximuscle's Progain produces a surprisingly thin shake which makes it all the easier to drink, so if you find it hard to stomach thick, hard-to-swallow mass gainers, this is your best option.

 Of course, this weight gainer mix has more going for it than its easy drinkability.
 The Progain powder mixes easily and has a moderate calorie content (500 cal/120 g serving).
 It also has a balanced macro profile; carbs and protein content aren't over-the-top, making it more likely that your body can process them.